 What is a Vehicle Protection Plan (VPP)?

-Think of it as insurance against mechanical and electrical breakdowns.
 Our plans cover the cost of repairs, parts, labor and sales tax for covered repairs.
 A VPP works very similar to the manufacturer warranty in that it comes with most new vehicles.
 Our plans also include roadside assistance, towing, trip interruption, tire hazard and a rental car while your vehicle is in the shop.

 Where can I take my vehicle for repairs?